 The executive branch is headed by the President of the Republic, supported by ministers of state.
 There are in effect two arms of federal administration: A "direct" and an "indirect administration" following Law Decree 200 from February 1967.
 The "direct administration" comprises the administrative structure of the President of the Republic and the ministries.
 The executive branch is organised into ministries and ministerial-level secretariats that are located within the Office of the President.
-The internal structure of the ministries is established by presidential decree and tends to follow a uniform pattern: They are each divided into an "executive secretariat" (Secretaria Executiva), directly attached to the minister's office, and a number of functional "secretariats" (secretarias).
-In some ministries, the executive secretariat has a general role of overseeing the functional secretariats.
+The internal structure of the ministries is established by presidential decree and tends to follow a uniform pattern: They are each divided into an "executive secretariat" (Secretaria Executiva), directly attached to the ministries, the executive secretariat has a general role of overseeing the functional secretariats.
 In others, the former focuses on policy formulation and the latter on implementing those policies.
 The senior level of the executive secretariat is generally staffed with presidential appointees, as they are the heads of each functional secretariat.